Home

 • Weekly church services held in the church building .
 Check Dates and Events below to find out who is leading the service this week.

-• April 13 at 7 PM Concert – Happy Together featuring the Vintage Voice singers
+• May 8 at 7 PM Concert – Songs of Love featuring the Vintage Voice singers

 • church